 Endurance (Thorn in the flesh) >> Rooted deeply >>

-always have things to give in the spirit.
-The spiritual things we give are
+always have things to give in the spirit, and the spiritual things are

 more valuable than natural things.
 Having one mind refers to unity; it is the

-will edify one another, enabling us to come to a single conclusion about the
+come to the right conclusions, edify one another and come to a single conclusion about the

 truth, and this singleness of mind will establish our faith, as opposed to

-having many theories and doctrines and denominations from which to choose.
+having many theories and doctrines and denominations that only fosters doubt

-hear the similarities between us, we can then hear the dissimilarity in others
+hear the similarities between us, and we will better hear the dissimilarities in those

 (129n) Thy kingdom come